Accelerating now to 55mph...65, 75, 85, 88 MILES PER HOUR!!!"

 - Dope Slap: One of the dummies in the ride safety film gets this twice, once for using photography, and again for smoking, drinking, and eating.

 - Early-Bird Cameo: Some of the graphical widgets seen in the Animated Series make their debut here.

 - Expanded Universe: Doc now has his own major research and development facility, plus we get to see more of Hill Valley in different eras.
-The ride serves as an unofficial "mini-sequel" to the film trilogy that you, the guest, could now be a major part of.
+The ride served as an unofficial "mini-sequel" to the film trilogy that you, the guest, were a major part of.

 - Field Trip to the Past: In "Doc on the March", Doc was visiting various historical moments throughout time — and gets to meet the historical people.

 - Finger Wag: In the ride safety film, one of the dummies gives this to his friend for using flash photography, in addition to slapping him.

 - Follow That Car: On a temporal scale.
 The ride's premise puts guests in pursuit of Biff joyriding in Doc's DeLorean and having to do some minor Car Fu in order to return to the present.

 - Fully Absorbed Finale: This gets one in the pre-show for The Simpsons Ride, the Institute gets sold off after Professor Frink causes it in his attempts to prevent it.

 - Gosh Dang It to Heck!: For the theme park environment, Doc's "Damn.
 Damn damn!" is changed to "Darn.
 Darn darn!" in the queue video when Biff cuts the power.

 - Hair-Trigger Avalanche: In the Ice Age Hill Valley, Biff starts an avalanche by hitting the ice only very lightly, along with honking the horn on the DeLorean.